Retaining Your Team’s Performance Measurement KnowledgeJune 19, 2012 by Stacey Barr

-LaDonna R. asks: “How do you keep the knowledge base of all participants current when new managers join the team all the time?”
+LaDonna R. asks: “How do you keep the KPI knowledge and skill of all participants current when new managers join the team all the time?”

 There’s probably no magic bullet for ensuring that, as your managers come and go, you can easily retain a critical minimum level of performance measurement know-how in the team.

 But there are a few methods that you can draw together, which will help performance measurement become one of the essential skills expected of all managers (and shouldn’t it be, after all?).

 Method 1: Document your measurement framework so it’s easy to talk about and easy to understand

 Draw a diagram of the alignment of measures to your goals and to the corporate direction.
 Flowchart your performance measurement design and reporting process.
 Keep your performance measure design, definition and report templates in a how-to manual.
 Manage your performance measure definitions in a single corporate performance measure dictionary.